HVAC contractors in

 Licensing Requirements

-Michigan requires Mechanical Contractor License through LARA.
-Must pass state exam, provide proof of 4 years experience or 2-year degree plus 2 years experience.
-Journeyman HVAC technicians need state license after completing apprenticeship or equivalent training.
-Renewals every 3 years with continuing education requirements.
+Michigan requires HVAC contractors to hold a Mechanical Contractor License through LARA.
+Must pass written examination covering Michigan Mechanical Code, have 4 years experience or equivalent education, maintain $50,000 surety bond, and renew every 3 years with continuing education requirements.

 Permit Requirements

-Dearborn requires mechanical permits for HVAC installations, major repairs, and ductwork modifications.
-Permits obtained through City of Dearborn Building Department.
-Gas line work requires separate gas permit.
+City of Dearborn requires mechanical permits for HVAC installations, replacements, and major repairs.
+Permits obtained through Dearborn Building Department, typically $75-200 depending on project scope.

 Inspection Schedule